 Data, information and reports collected or prepared by the Program Contractor in the course of performing its duties and obligations under this contract shall be deemed to be owned by AHCCCS.
 The ownership provision is in consideration of the Program Contractor's use of public funds in collecting or preparing such data, information and reports.
 These items shall not be used by the Program Contractor for any independent project of the Program Contractor or publicized by the Program Contractor without the prior written permission of AHCCCS.
 Subject to applicable state and Federal laws and regulations, AHCCCS shall have full and complete rights to reproduce, duplicate, disclose and otherwise use all such information.
-At the termination of the contract or such longer period as approved by AHCCCS, Office of the Director.
+At the termination of the contract, the Program Contractor shall make available all such data to AHCCCS within 30 days following termination of the contract or such longer period as approved by AHCCCS, Office of the Director.
 For purposes of this subsection, the term "data" shall not include member medical records.